FlaviaTG/BioPopWork/README.md

 ```
 PGDSpider2-cli -inputfile newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN.recode.vcf -inputformat VCF -outputfile newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN.GESTE -outputformat GESTE_BAYE_SCAN -spid template_VCF_GESTE_BAYE_SCAN.spid
 ```
-Now we do some bash comands step by step to check one by one we are formating the data correctly
+Now we do some bash commands step by step to check one by one we are formating the data correctly
-##### Remove the first lines with info not necesary for the BayPass format
+##### Remove the first lines with info not necessary for the BayPass format
 ```
 sed -e '1,4d' newH-genolike2-greenjay_ZW-test.NOmissing.THIN.GESTE > test2.GESTE
 ```
 ##### Split files in populations
-We have two populations that are separate in the generated file above, by new lines.
+We have two populations that are separated by new lines.
 ```
 sed '/^$/q' test2.GESTE > test2-pop1.txt
 sed '1,/^$/d' test2.GESTE > test2-pop2.txt